24-26 Sandgate Road,

 1 person favorited this theater

 Located on Sandgate Road at Oxford Terrace.
 The Astoria Cinema was one of several Astoria’s built and operated by an independent chain of Astoria Cinema’s in southern coastal towns.
 The Astoria Cinema in Folkestone opened on 20th April 1935 with Fred Astaire & Ginger Rogers in "The Gay Divorce".

 Designed by noted theatre architect Edward A. Stone, together with Ewen S. Barr, seats were arranged in stalls and circle levels.
 The interior decoration was by interior designers Mollo & Egan.
 Vertical decorative grilles flanked the wide proscenium.
-The Astoria Cinema was equipped with a Compton 3Manual/6Ranks organ, and had a fully equipped stage which was 20 feet deep.
-There was also a restaurant, which contained a small dance floor and a cocktail bar.
+The Astoria Cinema was equipped with a Compton 3Manual/6Ranks organ which was opened by organist Leslie Holman.
+It had a fully equipped stage which was 20 feet deep.
+There was also a restaurant cafe, which contained a small dance floor and a fully licenced cocktail bar.

 The Astoria Cinema was taken over by the County Cinemas chain in October 1936, and they were soon taken over by the Oscar Deutsch chain of Odeon Theatres Ltd. in 1937.
 It was re-named Odeon from June 1940.
 During World War II, General Montgomery addressed the troups inside the Odeon, as they prepared for D-Day.